Cloverfield: Development

-J. J. Abrams conceived a new monster after he and his son visited a toy store in Japan while promoting Mission: Impossible III.
+J. J. Abrams conceived a monster film after he and his son visited a toy store in Japan while promoting Mission: Impossible III.
 He explained, "We saw all these Godzilla toys, and I thought, we need our own American monster, and not like King Kong.
 I love King Kong.
 King Kong is adorable.
 And Godzilla is a charming monster.
 We love Godzilla, but I wanted something that was just insane and intense."

 In February 2007, Paramount Pictures secretly greenlit Cloverfield, to be produced by Abrams, directed by Matt Reeves, and written by Drew Goddard.
-The project was produced by Abrams's company, Bad Robot Productions.
+Both Abrams and Reeves have been friends since they were 13 years old and went on to co-create the college drama series Felicity for The WB, while Goddard was a writer for ABC's Lost at the time (also co-created by Abrams).
+The project was produced by Abrams's company, Bad Robot.

 The severed head of the Statue of Liberty was inspired by the poster of the 1981 film Escape from New York, in which the head lies on a street in New York.
 Reeves explained, "It's an incredibly provocative image.
 And that was the source that inspired producer J. J. Abrams to say, 'Now this would be an interesting idea for a movie'."